Are your materials limiting your safety and sustainability performance?

 * This webinar is not available to Porex competitors.

-Host Biography: Judith Sebastian, Sr. Market Development Manager, Porex
+Judith Sebastian, Sr. Market Development Manager at Porex

 Judith is the Sr. Market Development Manager for Porex’s automotive materials business unit.
 Porex, a business of Filtration Group, is a porous materials manufacturer headquartered in Atlanta, GA, with product development and manufacturing facilities in USA, Germany, Scotland, Malaysia and China.
 Judith has a diverse experience of over 25 years in the areas of Manufacturing, R&D, Product Management, Marketing, Business Development, Sales and Business Management for a wide variety of industry segments.
 Highly experienced in automotive engine design, materials and performance requirements, Judith leads global teams to develop a robust and sustainable product portfolio across multiple technology platforms by working closely with customers and industry associations.
 Judith holds an MBA from the Georgia Technical Institute, Scheller College of Business, and bachelor’s degrees in Organization Leadership and Marketing Management from Mercer University.